Hagar: Abram, Sarai, Hagar and the angel

 Hagar became pregnant and tension arose between the two women.
 Genesis states that when she knew she was pregnant, Hagar began to despise Sarai.
-Sarai complained to Abram who said “Your servant is in your hands, do with her whatever you think best”.
-Then Sarai mistreated Hagar; so Hagar fled from her.
+Sarai complained to Abram who said "Your servant is in your hands, do with her whatever you think best".
+Then Sarai mistreated Hagar, so Hagar fled from her.

 Hagar fled into the desert on her way to Shur.
-At a spring en route, an angel appeared to Hagar, who instructed her to return to Sarai and submit to her mistress.
-Then she was told to call her son Ishmael.
+At a spring en route, an angel of the appeared to Hagar and instructed her to return to Sarai and to submit to her mistress.

+In wording which "mirrors the covenantal blessings given to Abram", the angel promises Hagar that her offspring will multiply and become uncountable.

+Then she was told by the angel that she would give birth to a son and that she should call her son "Ishmael".

 Afterward, Hagar referred to God as "El Roi" (variously "god of sight"; "god saw me"; "god who appears").
 She then returned to Abram and Sarai, and soon gave birth to a son, whom she named as the angel had instructed.

-There is mention of Hagar in the Quran without naming her, which does not declare her a free woman but as a maid of Sarah or Abraham named Hajar.